precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 For this:

-- Use `clean_case.sh` in the root folder.
+- Use `clean.sh`.
 It removes the following:
   - `0` folder
   - `processor*` folder
   - `postProcessing` folder